henry-js/taskfile-common/README.md

 Write-Host "   Next steps:"
 Write-Host "   1.
 Run 'task setup' to restore local tools."
 Write-Host "   2.
 Copy '.env.example' to '.env' and customize it."
 Write-Host "   3.
-Copy '.env.secrets.example' to '.env.secrets' and add your API keys."
+Copy '.env.example' to '.env' and add your API keys."
 # ...
 ```

-*(You'll need to create the `.build/templates/.env.secrets.example.template` file for this to work).*
+*(You'll need to create the `.build/templates/.env.example.template` file for this to work).*

 ### 3. Update the `dotnet` Submodule Taskfile